The Guns of the South: AWB's betrayal

-Soon after the election, Lee receives a history book that was stolen from the Rivington men from a former Confederate soldier, which covers the Civil War and the original outcome that was supposed to happen without the AWB's intervention.
+Soon after the election, Lee receives a history book that was stolen from the Rivington men by a former Confederate soldier, which covers the Civil War and the original outcome that was supposed to happen without the AWB's intervention.
 Enraged at the lies that Rhoodie had told him about the future, Lee confronts the AWB leader by using the modern history book as proof of Rhoodie's dishonesty, and compares his fanaticism to that of John Brown.
 Faced with the accusations, Rhoodie promises to show the AWB's true colors to Lee.

 At Lee's inauguration on March 4, 1868, AWB men try to assassinate him by using Uzis, which results in the death of Lee's wife, Mary, Vice President Brown, various dignitaries and generals, and many civilians.
 Police forces seize the AWB offices in Richmond after a fierce battle.
-Lee enters the stronghold to find more technological marvels (such as fluorescent light bulbs and air conditioning), books that document the increasing marginalization of racism from 1865 into the 21st century, and the efforts made to improve race relations.
+Lee enters the stronghold to find more technological marvels (such as fluorescent light bulbs, air conditioning and Macintosh computers), books that document the increasing marginalization of racism from 1865 into the 21st century, and the efforts made to improve race relations.
 Lee shows the books to the Confederate Congress, in the hope that the future's nearly universal condemnation of slavery and racism will convince them to vote for his plan for gradual abolition.

 Confederate forces lay siege to Rivington and engage the AWB, which uses modern weaponry such as belt-fed machine guns, sniper rifles, mortars, barbed wire, and land mines to inflict heavy casualties on the Confederate forces.
 Ultimately, Confederate infantry destroy the AWB's time machine during the fighting and seize the town after they break through the AWB defenses.
 Those surviving AWB men who were unable to escape back to their own time lose hope and surrender.

 In Richmond, the Confederate Congress narrowly passes President Lee's gradual emancipation bill.
 Pharmacists have copied the nitroglycerin pills brought by the AWB, and Lee hopes, with their help, to live to see the effects of his plan for emancipation.
 Several of the stranded Afrikaners agree to help the Confederacy replicate their 21st-century technology so that Lee can counter the Union in both its replica AK-47s and its greater industrial strength.
 Though the Confederacy has maintained strict neutrality in a war that the Union had started with the British Empire by invading Canada, Lee fears that the Union may later attempt a war of revenge against the Confederacy.
 He rests assured that the Confederacy will, however, remain the most technologically advanced country in the world for many decades to come.